jasb3110/Radiocarbon-reservoir/README.md

 |:----------------------------------------------------------------------:|
 |                                                *Figure 1.
 Biplot of Principal component of data (n=90)*                                                 |

 PC1 (∼29%) is interpreted as signal of latitudinal position.
 PC1 has the highest loading for latitude, uncertainty of $\Delta R$ and calibrated age.
 PC2 (∼23%) is interpreted as signal of longitudinal position.
 PC2 has the highest loading for calibrated age, longitude and uncertainty of $\Delta R$ [(fig. 1)](#principal-component-analysis-(pca)).

-### Clusters of MRA for period time
+### Clusters of Local MRA for period time

 |      [![Figure 2.](plotellipses.period.png)](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/plotellipses.period.png?raw=true)      |
 |:----------------------------------------------------------------------:|
 | *Figure 2.
 Concentration ellipses for the categories of period time.
 CWP:Current warming period (black), LH:Late Holocene (red), MH:Mid Holocene (green), EH:Early Holocene (blue)* |

 According to periods, It could be no evidence of a temporal effect on the $\Delta R$ during the Holocene except for CWP.
 Therefore, I noticed a small difference between the periods.[(fig.2)](#Clusters-of-mra-for-period-time).

 ### Latitudinal distribution of The local MRA off Peru to Chile